Real Estate and Personal Property Tax

 Real Estate Rules

-• Real Estate Taxes are the result of two separate and distinct processes.
-First, the Appraiser determines the value of property.
+• Real estate taxes are the result of two separate and distinct processes.
+First, the appraiser determines the value of property.
 Second, the local governments that serve that property determine their needs and develop budgets.
 The end result is a levy.
-For details, see Property Taxes: How they are figured, and Levy Rates.

 • Failure to receive a tax bill does not excuse a taxpayer from paying taxes timely.

-• All taxes are due on November 1 of each year and become past due after December 20.
-Taxes paid after December 20 are subject to interest, currently using a 12 percent annual rate.
+• All taxes are due on November 1st of each year and become past due after December 20th.
+Taxes paid after December 20th are subject to interest, currently using a 12% annual rate.

-• You can make a partial payment, in our County, if you are unable to afford the full amount of taxes at the assigned date.
-The portion of the first half taxes unpaid on December 20 will continue to incur interest until paid.
+• You can make a partial payment, in our county, if you are unable to afford the full amount of taxes at the assigned date.
+The portion of the first half taxes unpaid on December 20th will continue to incur interest until paid.

 • For parcels remaining unpaid as of July 25th, a $16 advertising fee will be added, and the parcel will be advertised as delinquent the first three consecutive weeks in August.